 - The program can be completed in 1½ years.

 - All courses are developed and taught by ISU faculty members who hold doctoral degrees and are engaged in scholarly research.

 - Courses in this certificate program may partially satisfy requirements in other ISU graduate programs, including the Human Resource Development Master's Program.
 Students should check with their advisors to determine course applicability for their particular educational and career goals.

 - Upon successful completion of program requirements, students are awarded a Certificate in Curriculum, Instruction, and Media Technology for Higher Education and Industry.

-- This online graduate certificate program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- This online graduate certificate program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 All ISU educator licensure programs and related school programs are accredited by the Indiana Department of Education and National Council for the Accreditation of Teacher Education.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.